Extending one-forms on $F$-regular singularities: Introduction

 In positive characteristic, the logarithmic extension theorem fails for klt singularities even in dimension two \cite[Example 10.1]{Gra}.
 This motivates considering `strong $F$-regularity' instead, as strongly $F$-regular singularities provide a natural positive characteristic analog of klt singularities (see \cite{Hara98, Hara-Watanabe} for example).
 Indeed, Graf \cite{Gra} proved that two-dimensional strongly $F$-regular singularities satisfy the logarithmic extension theorem (see also \cite[Theorem 4.7]{Kaw1}).
 In the proof, he observed the dual graph of minimal resolutions carefully, and therefore generalizing his result to higher dimensions remains challenging due to the lack of a classification for higher-dimensional singularities.

-Nonetheless, we establish the following result, showing that strongly $F$-regular singularities satisfy the logarithmic extension theorem for one-forms in any dimension.
+Nonetheless, we establish the following result, which shows that strongly $F$-regular singularities satisfy the logarithmic extension theorem for one-forms in any dimension.

-\begin{theo} Let $X$ be a strongly $F$-regular variety over a perfect field of positive characteristic.
+\begin{theo}[see Theorem \ref{thm:key} for a more general statement] Let $X$ be a strongly $F$-regular variety over a perfect field of positive characteristic.
 Then $X$ satisfies the logarithmic extension theorem for one-forms, i.e., for any proper birational morphism $f\colon Y\to X$ with reduced $f$-exceptional divisor $E$, the natural restriction

 is surjective. \end{theo}